 Other objectives include supporting the students, administration, faculty, and staff for all of their technology needs with efficient and quality customer service.
-The Division of Information Technology's personnel works as a team to provide quality services and courteous customer service to the campus community.
-DIT strives to consistently provide optimum service without interruption to the campus community.
+The Information and Academic Support Systems' personnel work as a team to provide quality services and courteous customer service to the campus community.
+IASS strives to consistently provide optimum service without interruption to the campus community.

-The Division of Information Technology consistently maintains and refurbishes the University's infrastructure to secure the information, enhance information access and usage, implement leading edge technologies, and facilitate personnel and student development.
-General inquiries and requests for assistance should be directed to the Enterprise Support Services Helpdesk at extension 2-HELP (2-4357) on campus, 301-860-4357 or send email to helpdesk@ bowiestate.edu .
+The Information and Academic Support Systems consistently maintains and refurbishes the University's infrastructure to secure the information, enhance information access and usage, implement leading edge technologies, and facilitate personnel and student development.
+General inquiries and requests for assistance should be directed to the Enterprise Support Services Helpdesk at extension 2-HELP (2-4357) on campus, 301-860-4357 or send email to helpdesk@ bowiestate.edu.